Google Classroom Integration

 - I can't import my Google Classroom classes or students to Edpuzzle.

-Note: Your account email and your Google Connected email can be different!
+Note: Your account email and your connected Google account email can be different!

 Importing new students from Google Classroom